Whether you’re trying to eat healthier or just looking for a challenge, cooking without oil is easier than you might think.

 Because you need some sort of liquid agent, the stock or water are a fine substitute when using a Non Stick Pan, as you don’t have to worry about your food sticking to the pan.
 Just add a tablespoon or two of stock or water to your Saute Pan to add flavor and moisture for the veggies to cook in.

 Similarly, the same technique applies for a stir fry.
-“If you’re making fried rice,” Chef Yara says, “you can add stock instead of oil, and get a nice crisp on your rice and add a ton of flavor without oil.”
+“If you’re making fried rice,” Chef says, “you can add stock instead of oil, and get a nice crisp on your rice and add a ton of flavor without oil.”

 Caramelizing

-“Caramelizing can happen without oil,” Chef Yara says, “it’ll just take a little longer.”
-For example, if you're cooking an onion on a Non Stick, it will naturally start to sweat, and release it’s moisture into the pan.
+“Caramelizing can happen without oil,” Chef Herrera says, “it’ll just take a little longer.”
+For example, if you're cooking onions using non stick cookware, it will naturally start to sweat, and release its moisture into the pan.
+Over time and with frequent turning, they (and any other veg you're working with) will start to brown, and there will be leftover browned bits (also called fond) that you can deglaze from the pan to add a ton of flavor.

 “It requires you watch it a little more, but you’ll end up with a better result and better culinary instincts, too,” she says.